kushaldas/lym/docs/networking.md

 ### Stop and disable the sshd service

-If you don't need ssh access to your computer (say in your laptop), you should always stop and disable the *sshd* service in the computer.
+If you don't need ssh access to your computer (say, your laptop), you should always stop and disable the *sshd* service in the computer.

 ### Disable password based login for ssh

-Remember, this step can be harmful, unless you are very much sure that you can access a computer either to login physically or using your ssh key (and you have a backup of the key somewhere), you should not do this step.
+Remember, this step can be **dangerous**.
+Unless you’re really, really sure that you can access a computer by either logging in physically or using your ssh key (and you have a backup of the key somewhere), you should not do this step.

-By disabling password based login in sshd service, you can make sure only the person with the right private key can login to the computer.
-This will help in case people trying to break into the system by guessing the password.
-This is really helpful in case your computer is connected to some network, and you still need to access it over ssh.
+By disabling password based login in the sshd service, you make sure that only people with the right private key can login to the computer.
+This helps greatly when people try to break into the system by guessing the password.
+This is also really helpful in case your computer is connected to some network, and you still need to access it over ssh.

 We will use vim to open the */etc/ssh/sshd_config* file, which is the configuration file for *sshd* service.